Use Trace-Derived Extraction As Meta-Learning

 Without an explicit signal-quality distinction, automated or semi-automated extraction can give weak-signal discoveries, preferences, or syntheses the same apparent authority as corrected errors.
 That creates trust and lifecycle failures: low-confidence memories look durable, reviewers cannot tell which candidates need stronger evidence, and activation mechanisms may spend context on lessons that were never well grounded.

-This requirement mainly describes readable and symbolic memory artifacts because they can be inspected, diffed, promoted, and rolled back.
-Systems such as AgeMem show a different path: traces train a policy for Add/Update/Delete/Retrieve/Summary/Filter actions.
+This requirement mainly describes readable memory artifacts because they can be inspected, diffed, promoted, and rolled back.
+Systems such as AgeMem show a different path: traces train a distributed-parametric policy for Add/Update/Delete/Retrieve/Summary/Filter actions.
 That path belongs where the oracle is strong enough to justify learned memory-management policy; it should not be smuggled in as ordinary artifact promotion.

 Memory Evolution